-The LiDAR survey utilized a Leica ALS50 Phase II mounted in Cessna Caravan 208B.
-The full survey was conducted September 17, 2007.
+The LiDAR survey utilized a Leica ALS50 Phase II laser system mounted in Cessna Caravan 208.
+The survey was conducted May 22-25, 2007.

-The Leica ALS50 Phase II system was set to acquire $\geq 105,000$ laser pulses per second (i.e. 105 kHz pulse rate) and flown at 800 meters above ground level (AGL), capturing a scan angle of $\pm 14^{\circ}$ from nadir.
-These settings are developed to yield points with an average native density of $\geq 8$ points per square meter over terrestrial surfaces.
-The native pulse density is the number of pulses emitted by the LiDAR system.
+The Leica ALS50 Phase II system was set to acquire >105,000 laser pulses per second (i.e. 105 kHz pulse rate) and flown at 900 meters above ground level (AGL), capturing a scan angle of $\pm 15^{\circ}$ from nadir1.
+These settings yielded points with an average native density of ≥ 8 points per square meter.
+The native pulse density is the number of pulses emitted by the LiDAR system from the aircraft.
 Some types of surfaces (i.e., dense vegetation or water) may return fewer pulses than the laser originally emitted.
 Therefore, the delivered density can be less than the native density and lightly variable according to distributions of terrain, land cover and water bodies.

-The entire area was surveyed with opposing flight line side-lap of $\geq$ 50% ( $\geq$ 100% overlap) to reduce laser shadowing and increase surface laser painting.
+The entire area was surveyed with opposing flight line side-lap of $\geq 50\%$ ($\geq 100\%$ overlap) to reduce laser shadowing and increase surface laser painting.
 The system allows up to four range measurements per pulse, and all discernable laser returns were processed for the output dataset.